Yuanyi-Zhen/Innovation_networks_CN_US/README.md

 ### Prerequisites

-Ensure you have Python 3.9.19 installed on your system.The system requirements include Red Hat Enterprise Linux 8.4 (Ootpa).
+Operating system: Red Hat Enterprise Linux 8.4 (Ootpa) Python version: 3.9.19.

 ### Dependencies
 If you have pip installed, use the following command to install all required packages: